 3. Ensuite Rooms: If sharing a bathroom makes you cringe, ensuite rooms give you a private bathroom right in your bedroom.
 Your shower shoes can finally rest!
 The properties here range between $850-1100, depending on floor plan and building amenities.

 4. Studios: For a true "do not disturb" lifestyle, studios are the way to go.
 These self-contained units come with private kitchenettes and bathrooms.
 You won’t have to see anyone unless you want to.
-Studios near Houston campuses usually start at $1200.
+Studio apartments near Houston campuses usually start at $1200.
 They can go over $1500 for prime spots with high-end finishes and amenities.

 1. Off-campus housing: $700 - $1,000/month